DataBiosphere/data-portal/content/pipelines/data-processing-pipelines/optimus-workflow.md

 # Introduction to the Optimus Workflow

 The long-term goal of the Optimus workflow is to support any 3 prime single cell transcriptomics assay selected by the HCA project.
 Using the correct modularity, we hope to grow a generic pipeline that has specific modules to address differences in assays, while leveraging common code where steps of the assays are the same.
 We offer this as a community resource for community development and improvement.
-The first assay this workflow supports is the [10x v2 (and v3) gene expression assay](https://www.10xgenomics.com/solutions/single-cell/).
+The first assay this workflow supports is the [10x v2 and v3 gene expression assay](https://www.10xgenomics.com/solutions/single-cell/).
+Optimus has been validated for analyzing both [human](../../benchmarking/optimus/optimus_report.rst) and [mouse](https://docs.google.com/document/d/1_3oO0ZQSrwEoe6D3GgKdSmAQ9qkzH_7wrE7x6_deL10/edit) data sets.

 ## Commonalities Among Sequencing Assays